mm8633-create/Printing/README.md

 cards history --clinic "HappyMD" --since 2025-01-01
 ```

+What these commands do:

+1. `cards import` stores each list in the database and reports validation warnings immediately.
+2. `cards merge` combines the two lists into a batch, shows duplicate matches, and prints the batch ID (note this number).
-`cards merge` prints the batch summary, duplicate report, and resulting batch ID.
-Use `cards export` to generate the Combined Master and Stamps.com CSVs into the requested directory.
+3. `cards export` generates the Combined Master and Stamps.com CSV files in the folder you choose (create `exports` first if it does not exist).
+4. `cards history` lets you review past batches and filter by clinic or date.

+Tip: the CLI prints the exact file paths for the exports so you can open them in Excel or upload to Stamps.com.

 ### FastAPI Backend